-We are party to a financing agreement with TCW Direct Lending (as amended, the "TCW Credit Facility"), which provides for a term loan of \$55.0 million (the "Term Loan") and the potential to draw up to an additional \$70.0 million (the "Delayed Draw Facility").
-The Term Loan and the Delayed Draw Facility mature February 2023.
-The Term Loan and the Delayed Draw Facility bear interest at an annual rate of LIBOR or a reference rate, as defined in the agreement, plus an applicable margin that is based on our leverage (8% margin on LIBOR for the year ending December 31, 2018).
-The TCW Credit Facility also includes make-whole provisions in case of termination of the facility.
-The TCW Credit Facility is secured by a first mortgage and lien on our real property and related personal and intellectual property.
+We were party to a financing agreement with TCW Direct Lending (as amended, the "TCW Credit Facility"), which provided for a term loan of \$55.0 million (the "Term Loan") and the potential to draw up to an additional \$70.0 million (the "Delayed Draw Facility").
+The Term Loan and the Delayed Draw Facility matured February 2023 and bore interest at an annual rate of LIBOR or a reference rate, as defined in the agreement, plus an applicable margin based on our leverage (8% margin on LIBOR for the year ending December 31, 2018).
+The TCW Credit Facility also included make-whole provisions in case of termination of the facility.
+The TCW Credit Facility was secured by a first mortgage and lien on our real property and related personal and intellectual property.
 As of December 31, 2018, we had \$55.0 million outstanding under the Term Loan and \$65.5 million outstanding under the Delayed Draw Facility.
+In June 2019, we repaid in full all amounts outstanding under the Term Loan and Delayed Draw Facility, including an approximately \$11.9 million make whole payment.

-We issued two classes of warrants, Class W-1 and Class W-2 warrants (collectively, the "TCW Warrants"), in connection with the TCW Credit Facility to the lenders thereunder.
-The TCW Warrants were initially convertible into membership units of SDC Financial and had both call and put options under certain circumstances.
+We had issued two classes of warrants, Class W-1 and Class W-2 warrants (collectively, the "TCW Warrants"), in connection with the TCW Credit Facility to the lenders thereunder.
+In June 2019, we repurchased the warrants for approximately \$32.6 million, including \$0.7 million of accrued interest, pursuant to a repurchase obligation undertaken in connection with a December 2018 amendment to the TCW Credit Facility.